the-alchemists-of-arland/gray-matter-rs/README.md

     assert_eq!(result.data.as_ref().unwrap()["tags"][0].as_string(), Ok("gray-matter".to_string()));
     assert_eq!(result.data.as_ref().unwrap()["tags"][1].as_string(), Ok("rust".to_string()));

-    // The `Pod` data type can be a bit unwieldy, so
+    // The default `Pod` data type can be a bit unwieldy, so
     // you can also deserialize it into a custom struct
     #[derive(Deserialize, Debug)]
     struct FrontMatter {